 And when all else fails, throw it in the backlog.

-So maybe it isn’t so impossible to project manage on top of your day job of project managing.
+Maybe it isn’t so impossible to project manage a wedding on top of your day job of project managing.
 Just do it the agile way.
 Here’s how.

 The first thing I did when I thought about agile wedding planning was Google it.
 And to my surprise I found a wedding planning business that applies the scrum process to their clients’ weddings.